Accademia and Uffizi guided tour

 The Academy Gallery as we know it today was found in founded in 1784 and was comprised of the collection first established by the Academy of Arts Design in Florence in 1563 by Cosimo I de’ Medici.
 However, the piece which many remember the most was only in August 1873 from Piazza della Signoria, the Michelangelo’s David.

-PS – if you have any special request, be sure to let her know when you book your Accademia Guided Tour, so she can plan accordingly.
+PS – if you have any special request, be sure to let me know when you book your Accademia and Uffizi Guided Tour, so I can plan accordingly.